AryanDadhwal015/Zoop-Assignment/README.md

 5. Istio: Istio comes with variety of functionalities, But 4 core are the most important i.e.: COSR means Connectivity , Observability , Security and Resilience.
 Mtls helps in securing the ingress and egress flow and it send telemetry to IstioD that can helps us with distributed tracing .

-    Scale in Istio: As sidecar containers interact with ISTIOD continuously and sends the telemetry to ISTIOD components its necessary to create multiple ISTIOD components and need to scale because in future the with new      microservices complexity can increase.
+    Scale in Istio: As the number of microservices increases, sidecar proxies continuously communicate with ISTIOD for telemetry exchange.
+In large-scale environments, a single ISTIOD instance can become a bottleneck.
+Therefore, ISTIOD components should be horizontally scaled to handle increasing traffic, telemetry data while maintaining control plane stability and performance.

     In production - Systems :